crispweed/swapbill_full/README.md

 Loaded cached state data successfully
 State update starting from block 306252
-Committed state updated to start of block 306253 in memory: BackedLTCSellOffer
+Committed state updated to start of block 306253 in memory: BackedSellOffer
  - 1.2 swapbill output added
-in memory: LTCBuyOffer
+in memory: BuyOffer
  - trade offer completed
 In memory state updated to end of block 306273 Operation successful